o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 If you're an engineer making new BuilderSDK-based builders, we recommend that you don't delete your cache.
 {{< /note >}}

-## Debugging the Scene Pipeline
+## Debugging the scene pipeline

-### Situation

 The scene pipeline imports source scene assets into a scene graph that contains the scene nodes like meshes and materials.
 The scene manifest adds processing rules that scene builders use to output scene product assets like models, collision meshes, and animations.
-It can be frustrating to determine what the scene pipeline found in the source scene file, how it decomposes the scene into a scene graph, and what scene manifest rules it used to generate product assets.
+The scene process is a complex framework that imports source asset scene files into a scene graph, updates the manifest, builds products from the scene rules in the manifest, and  generate product assets based on these rules.

-### Effect

 The frustration can lead to the scene author to tweak minor data in the original source scene (i.e. the Blender file) and re-exporting to attempt to resolve strange errors from the O3DE scene pipeline.
-The scene pipeline does many processing steps so it can be confusing to determine which the scene node data (e.g. Transform Data, Mesh Data) were discovered and the rules used to import the scene nodes.
-The scene pipeline events can be overridden by either Python scripts or C++ code to modify the scene manifest rules.
+The scene pipeline does many processing steps so it can be confusing to determine which of the scene node data (e.g. Transform Data, Mesh Data) were discovered and the rules used to import the scene nodes.
+Scene pipeline events can be overridden, by either Python scripts or C++ code modifying the scene manifest rules.
 This can lead to confusion of what rules were used to generate the product assets.

-### Example

-As source scene assets become more complex, teams will eventually need to debug strange output from the scene pipeline.
+As source scene assets become more complex, developers will eventually need to debug the output from the scene pipeline to troubleshoot problems.

 The team may encounter:

- - Render models not aligning with collision meshes
+* Render models not aligning with collision meshes
- - Materials end up with unexpected settings or textures
+* Materials end up with unexpected settings or textures
- - Finding extra models in the scene
+* Finding extra models in the scene
- - User defined properties not showing up with the correct values
+* User defined properties not showing up with the correct values
- - Unexpected groupings of meshe nodes stored in a render model
+* Unexpected groupings of mesh nodes stored in a render model

-### Common Causes
+### Common causes

 #### AssImp issues

 The scene pipeline uses the AssImp library to import source scene files into a scene graph.
 The scene graph is the in-memory representation of the source scene file in the pipeline.
 It is possible that the source scene file looks different in the scene graph due to how the AssImp library imports the file.

 #### Missing user defined properties

-The user defined properties that can be stored in a source scene file can be imported with unexpected results such as missing keys or changed values.
-There could be a mismatch in what the AssImp library will import, an option to export custom properties might have been missed, or the scene pipeline might now support the exact value types from the source scene file.
+User defined properties in the source scene file might be imported with unexpected results such as missing keys or changed values.
+There could be a mismatch in what the AssImp library will import, options to export custom properties might have been missed, or the scene pipeline might expect exact value types from the source scene file.

-For more information, refer to [Scene API: User Defined Properties](docs/user-guide/assets/pipeline/scene-api-udp/).
+For more information, refer to [Scene API: User Defined Properties](/docs/user-guide/assets/pipeline/scene-api-udp/).

 #### Wrong scene manifest rules used

-A technical content creator (such as a Technical Artist) that is authoring or debugging a script might find some unexpected results for some source scene assets.
-The Python scripts output print() commands in the asset’s log files, but this may not be enough to determine what the script is affecting.
-The “debug output” flag is another good way to determine what is happening in the affected scripted pipeline.
+A technical content creator (such as a Technical Artist) who is authoring or debugging a script might find some unexpected results for some source scene assets.
+Python scripts can add output commands in the asset’s log files using `print()`, but this may not be enough to determine what the script is affecting.
+The debug output flag is another good way to determine what is happening in the affected scripted pipeline.

 ### Solutions

-#### Enable the Debug Output Feature
+#### Enable the debug output feature

-The “debug output” flag is a good feature/flag to use to see what the scene pipeline produced for the scene graph and scene manifest.
-The scene graph is considered as immutable after the source scene is imported from the AssImp library.
+The “debug output” flag is a feature flag that can be used to see what the scene pipeline produced for the scene graph and scene manifest.
+The scene graph is considered immutable after the source scene is imported from the AssImp library.
 The scene manifest can be updated during the scene pipeline events.

 {{< note >}}
-When enabled, builders that support it will output debug information as product assets.
-Used primarily with scene files.
+When enabled, AssetBuilders that support debug output will provide debug information as product assets.
+This is used primarily with scene files.
 {{< /note >}}

-The flag can be set at the command line or in the Asset Processor GUI application.
+The flag can be set on the command line or in the Asset Processor GUI application.
 To use the command line option:

 ```cmd
 <path to asset processor>/AssetProcessor.exe --debugOutput